-- Limit of 2 items per lot number, each distinctly different - The following score card will be used in judging 2
+- Limit of 2 items per lot number, each distinctly different 1. - 2.
+The following score card will be used in judging

-10 Tonowing score cara will be asea in juaging

-Value of article in relation to the work done and material used 20 points
+Value of article in relation to the work done and material use d 20 points

 Suitability of material to purpose 10 points

 Workmanship: right and wrong sides 20 points

 Design in keeping with function 15 points

 Color, suitable and coordinated 15 points

 General Appearance, clean and pressed 20 points

-TOTÂL 00 points
+TOTAL 100 points